opennms-forge/opennms-demo/README.md

     docker-compose up -d

 HINT: By default OpenNMS will use a automatically created daily snapshot of _OpenNMS_ and the tagged versions from [DockerHub](https://hub.docker.com/r/indigo/docker-opennms/) can be used in the `docker-compose.yml` file.

+# Bootstrap configuration

+The demo environment comes with a Graylog2 service stack which allows you to get all logs from OpenNMS itself in easy accessible and searchable way.
+Additionally the Minion requires some configuration to be able to communicate with OpenNMS Horizon.

+In the setup directory you find the `configure.sh` script which does the following things:

+* Configures ActiveMQ to listen on all interfaces
+* Creates a user `minion` with password `minion` on OpenNMS Horizon with the `ROLE_MINION` and sets the same credentials on the Minion
+* Enhances the log configuration from OpenNMS to forward all logs to Graylog2
+* Creates a UDP Input on Graylog2 to be able to receive logs from OpenNMS Horizon

+To feed the demo environment with data you can use the `demo-data.sh` script which does following things:

+* Creates a foreign-source without detectors
+* Creates a requisition with all nodes from the demo environment
+* Uploades a GraphML topology which represents the network topology named _OpenNMS Demo_

+Usage:

+    cd setup
+    ./configure.sh
+    ./demo-data.sh

 # Enabling LLDP